New Releases

 What I Learned From Mom is a beautiful collection of inspiring, intimate and moving essays by a diverse group of entertainers, entrepreneurs, athletes and scholars including Téa Leoni, Hoda Kotb, Susan Wojcicki and Darren Walker.
 Edited by Sesame Workshop former CEO Jeffrey Dunn and current Sesame Workshop president Sherrie Westin, who collectively have decades of leadership at Sesame Workshop, these essays show how the lessons and wisdom motherly figures teach their children in their earliest years are giant building blocks of lifelong learning that directly shape our lives.
 In addition to Regalo’s contribution, the authors are donating 50% of the proceeds to Sesame Workshop.

-Planet Rory
+Rory Land

 Timothy M. Gay

-Planet Rory is a biography of four-time major champion Rory McIlroy that takes you behind the life and career of one of golf's most compelling and charismatic icons by award-winning author Timothy M. Gay.
+Rory Land is a biography of four-time major champion Rory McIlroy that takes you behind the life and career of one of golf's most compelling and charismatic icons by award-winning author Timothy M. Gay.

 A Writing Marriage